seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Liam explains some of the tradition of Liam's Day.
   - The Journey of the first Liam guiding people
 - We all lose the silly walk contest
-- Screaming, rabid female goblin named Mika interrupts the festival speaking in Infernal.
+- Screaming, rabid female goblin named Mika'Chu interrupts the festival speaking in Infernal.
   - Running from the rook.
   - Says something to a tiefling that makes the teifling's eyes go wide.
   - The goblin is taken away by force, the tiefling goes with the guards
-  - "I need help, they've been keeping me below the Rook (when she begins to foam, she says) HASANA IS COMING AND WE MUST MAKE OUR GREAT PREPARATIONS"
+  - _"I need help, they've been keeping me below the Rook (when she begins to foam, she says) HASANA IS COMING AND WE MUST MAKE OUR GREAT PREPARATIONS"_

 ---